Hacked networks will need to be burned ‘down to the ground’

 “Administration officials were unwilling to share the full scope of the breach and identities of the victims,” they said.

 Morgenstern said earlier that disclosing such details only helps U.S. adversaries.
-President Donald Trump has not commented publicly on the matter.
+President Donald Trump has not commented publicly on the matter, but Secretary of State Mike Pompeo said on a conservative talk show Friday, "I think it’s the case that now we can say pretty clearly that it was the Russians that engaged in this activity.”

 What makes this hacking campaign so extraordinary is its scale — 18,000 organizations were infected from March to June by malicious code that piggybacked on popular network-management software from an Austin, Texas, company called SolarWinds.